First Look: Authentic Perspectives on STEM Reform from HBCUs

 July 23, 2019

-This webinar will preview the forthcoming special issue of the AAC&U journal Peer Review, which will feature articles by HBCU STEM faculty who recently completed the Leadership Development Program of the NSF-Funded Center for the Advancement of STEM Leadership (CASL).
+This webinar previewed a special issue of the AAC&U journal Peer Review, which featured articles by HBCU STEM faculty who completed the Leadership Development Program of the NSF-Funded Center for the Advancement of STEM Leadership (CASL).
 As national efforts to diversify STEM continue, the authentic voices of scholar-leaders who continue the broadening participation legacy and success of African Americans in STEM are vital to this conversation.
-Join us, along with several of the authors, to examine what is at the soul of leadership for broadening participation in STEM.
+Participants examined what is at the soul of leadership for broadening participation in STEM.

 “In many instances, these authors, who represent a growing community of HBCU leader-scholars, unveil for us the unwritten codes that undergird how they, as Frederick Douglass suggested, ‘make the [broadening participation] roads on which they travel . . . [and] build their own ladders.’
 What emerges from the following pages is a blueprint for all of us to follow—one that shows us how to integrate our own unique personal histories into an all-encompassing leadership practice that serves, with intentionality and specificity, positive outcomes from broadening participation.”

-This webinar will feature the work of the Center for the Advancement of STEM Leadership, which is generously funded by the National Science Foundation HBCU Undergraduate Program.
+This webinar featured the work of the Center for the Advancement of STEM Leadership, which the National Science Foundation HBCU Undergraduate Program generously funded.